Getting Started

 Once your source is connected, Bigeye will automatically profile your data in order to recommend Autometrics, or suggested metrics to ensure your data is consistently accurate and reliable.
 To learn more about the heuristics used to recommend Autometrics, see Available Metrics.

-SLAs group relevant metrics together to consolidate statuses, notifications, and issues for data owners and stakeholders.
-For example, you may wish to group all metrics on ingest tables together in an ingest SLA, all metrics for a specific pipeline in a pipeline SLA, or all metrics on a dashboard reporting table in a dashboard SLA.
+Collections group relevant metrics together to consolidate statuses, notifications, and issues for data owners and stakeholders.
+For example, you may wish to group all metrics on ingest tables together in an ingest collection, all metrics for a specific pipeline in a pipeline collection, or all metrics on a dashboard reporting table in a dashboard collection.

-To add metrics to an SLA, select “metrics” in the catalog and click “action” > “Add to SLA”.
-Here you can create a new SLA or select an existing SLA.
+To add metrics to a Collection, select “metrics” in the catalog and click “action” > “Add to Collection”.
+Here you can create a new Collection or select an existing Collection.

-On the SLA page you can view the status of all metrics in the SLA and triage related issues.
-We recommend setting notifications, via either Slack or email, on an SLA.
+On the Collections page, you can view the status of all metrics in the collection and triage-related issues.
+We recommend setting notifications, via either Slack or email on a collection.

-If you have notifications configured on a metric, or any SLA that metric is a part of, you will receive a notification when an Issue is created with a link.
-Alternatively, you can triage all issues from an SLA page, any catalog page, or the Issues tab in the Bigeye app, depending on what data is relevant to you.
+If you have notifications configured on a metric, or any collection that metric is a part of, you will receive a notification when an Issue is created with a link.
+Alternatively, you can triage all issues from the Collections page, any catalog page, or the Issues tab in the Bigeye app, depending on what data is relevant to you.

 You can acknowledge, mute, or close issues to track progress on resolution.
 Choosing to acknowledge an issue will automatically mute it for 24 hours.